18 Apr Structure and Development of the Semester

 Our first stop was Cafe Jedna in the third week, where students introduced their analyses, research and references based on their own individual approach according to the essays.
 In the 5th week, just before the concept presentations with external critics, our studio visited „Atelier D“, open studio space of the Department of architecture at the Faculty of Civil Engineering (CTU).
 Before the discussion, prof. Wertig had a short opening lecture.

 In the 8th week we went to the neighboring building in the CTU campus, the Faculty of architecture, where another of these ´round table´ discussions happened in the studio of prof. Stempel.
-Besides refreshing change of the environment, personal experience from such intriguing and principally opposite (arche)types of studio space was both interesting and useful.
+Besides a refreshing change of the environment, personal experience from such intriguing and principally opposite (arche)types of studio space was both interesting and useful.